VISIT OUR ART STORE ▶

 Paint the smaller stem

-Next to the big flower, I paint a small branch with a few tiny blooms.
-I already have some water sitting on the paper from earlier, which is perfect.
+Next to the big flower, the artist paints a small branch with a few tiny blooms.
+There is already some water sitting on the paper from earlier, which is perfect.

-The paint spreads softly into the water, creating beautiful pleats and bleeds I love.
+The paint spreads softly into the water, creating beautiful pleats and bleeds the artist loves.

-I use just the tip of my brush to make these little flowers.
+Using just the tip of the brush, the artist makes these little flowers.
 The shapes are simple and loose.
 The paint flows naturally because the paper has a lot of water.
-I let it do its thing.
+The artist lets it do its thing.

 Paint some smaller flowers